zsup/metaldoc/README.md

 ### Hosting locally

-This documentation uses a fabulous tool from the folks at Segment called [Metalsmith](http://www.metalsmith.io).
+Metaldoc uses a fabulous tool from the folks at Segment called [Metalsmith](http://www.metalsmith.io).
 Metalsmith is a static site generator that builds static HTML sites from source material in other formats; in this case, Markdown and Handlebars.

-To run a locally hosted version of the documentation, follow the installation instructions above, and then within the 'docs' directory type in your terminal:
+To run a locally hosted version of the documentation, follow the installation instructions above, and then within the 'metaldoc' directory type in your terminal:

 `npm start`